- Slavery is considered an abomination in European-based countries.

-- Serfs were freer to freely associate with other serfs than were slaves.
+- Serfs were freer to associate with other serfs than were slaves freely.

 - Something little discussed is that serfs were roughly 90% of medieval European societies.
 This means that in most societies, there was a higher percentage of serfs than those enslaved.
 Thus on average, serfdom was less equitable on average, with a lower percentage of the population having rights than most slave societies.

 Why We Continue to Use Terms from Monarchial Systems